Database queries

-- Make sure that all queries are protected against SQL injection by making use of
+can help to adjust the default queries performed by WP_Query.
+This helps keep code compatible with other plugins. - Make sure that all queries are protected against SQL injection by making use of

 $wpdb->prepare

-and other escaping functions likeesc_sql
+and other escaping operations like theesc_sql()

-. - Avoid cross-table queries, especially queries that could contain huge datasets (e.g. negating taxonomy queries like the
+method. - Avoid cross-table queries, especially queries that could contain huge datasets (e.g. negating taxonomy queries like the

 -cat

 option to exclude posts of a certain category).
-These queries can cause a huge load on the database servers. - Though many operations can be made on the database side, code will scale much better by keeping database queries simple and performing necessary calculations and logic in PHP.
+Cross-table queries can cause a huge load on the database servers. - Though many operations can be made on the database side, code will scale much better by keeping database queries simple and performing necessary calculations and logic in PHP.

 - Avoid using